ajs-voices/clandestine-providence-ascendant-1/manuscript/041-frame-up.md

 From the echos of the shadows a voice echoed in the tunnel.
 "Boys all of you behave."

+I knew that voice.
 "Bernstein.
 Why have you called me here with these two numbskulls?"

 Dorian's jaw dropped.
 "You know the Bernstein vampire.
 Our fathers..."

 Bernstein stepped out in a long trenchcoat that fell nearly to his ankles, his hair was dark and pulled back at the nape of his neck.
-I knew it ran to nwell past his waist.
+I knew it ran to well past his waist.
 "Your father's are the reason I call upon you, Venatori."

 "You know my name."
+I said flatly.

 He stepped out his dark brown eyes were nearly black in the dim light.
 "Because I requested you and you came I will oblige.
 Nox.
 Your father is hunting me and mine."